Greensboro, NC, Massage Therapy Programs

 Therapeutic Massage Diploma

-Full-time students can earn their massage therapy diploma from Davidson County Community College in only two semesters.
+Full-time students can earn their massage therapy diploma from Davidson County Community College in only three semesters.
 Required courses include basic anatomy, therapeutic massage fundamentals, psychology, ethics and massage applications.
 Upon graduation, students are prepared to use different massage therapy techniques to help heal and ease their patients' pain.

 Therapeutic Massage - Associate in Applied Science